Rapid Quantification of Outdoor Object Visibility in Urban Setting Using Connected-Vehicle Fields of View: Conclusion

 \section{Conclusion}

-This research addressed the need for more accurate, dynamic, and data-driven methods for assessing Out-of-Home advertising visibility in complex urban environments.
+This research addressed the need for more accurate, dynamic, and data-driven methods for assessing the visual exposure of building features in complex urban environments.
 We developed and demonstrated a scalable computational framework that utilizes large-scale connected vehicle trajectory data (Compass IoT) and open geospatial building data (OpenStreetMap) for the Waterloo area in Sydney.
-By employing time-based trajectory interpolation, defining a forward-projected viewing area, and utilizing efficient BallTree spatial indexing, our methodology quantifies the cumulative visibility counts for thousands of building vertices based on observed, real-world vehicle movement patterns.
+By applying time-based trajectory interpolation, defining a forward-projected viewing area, and utilizing efficient BallTree spatial indexing, our methodology quantifies the cumulative visibility counts for thousands of building vertices based on observed, real-world vehicle movement patterns.

 The analysis revealed that building vertex visibility is highly concentrated in specific 'visual hotspots' and that the overall distribution of visibility strongly conforms to a Log-Normal model.
 The primary contribution of this work is the provision of a computationally efficient method for generating granular, objective visibility metrics, offering a significant improvement over traditional static or volume-based assessments.
-These findings are relevant for optimizing the placement of OOH advertising and street furniture, enhancing urban design, and informing location-based analytics.
+These findings are relevant for enhancing urban design, informing location-based analytics, and guiding the placement of street-level infrastructure such as signage and OOH advertising assets.
 While acknowledging the limitations of the current visibility model and data scope, this study highlights the substantial potential of combining large-scale mobility data with advanced spatial analysis techniques to better understand and quantify visual exposure patterns within dynamic city environments.

+A notable limitation is the model's inability to account for 3D occlusions.
+For example, at the intersection of Bourke Street and Ebsworth Street (coordinates: -33.905499, 151.203835), a tall commercial building blocks visibility to lower buildings despite high visibility counts.
+Future work will incorporate digital elevation models to address this constraint.